-The Fund seeks long-term growth of capital.
+The KraneShares Rockefeller Ocean Engagement ETF (the "Fund") seeks long-term growth of capital.

 Fees and Expenses of the Fund

 The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.